 For the cherry filling:

-8oz. frozen cherries, thawed and chopped*
+8oz. frozen cherries, thawed and chopped*2-3tablespoons sugar

 1½ tablespoons cornstarch